 2. Type Of CCTV Camera

 The type of cameras you choose can significantly affect the cost.
 From dome cameras to night vision cameras, selecting the right model for your specific needs requires careful research.
 Keep in mind that advanced cameras with features like high resolution, motion tracking, or AI capabilities will typically come at a higher price.
+Choosing the right type ensures better performance and long-term reliability for your security system.

 3. Type Of Property

 The nature of your property can also influence installation cost.
 Older buildings, for instance, may require additional work to accommodate wiring or mounting, especially if the property is listed and subject to specific preservation rules.
 These considerations can add to the overall expense.
+Commercial properties may also require more complex systems compared to standard residential installations.

 By understanding these factors, you can better plan your CCTV installation and ensure it meets your security needs while staying within budget.